Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Cut Out Sugar Drinks

-I’ll be honest; I love drinking soda, coffee, and tea.
+Honestly, I love drinking soda, coffee, and tea.
 In moderation, all of those things are fine, even soda.
 I follow an 80/20 diet, which means I eat 80% of things that are good for my body and healthy, leaving 20% for the extras.
 That way, I never feel guilty if I grab a soda with the pizza I ordered, or I’m happy to eat a bag of candy when I take my kids to the movie theaters.

 Get As Much Sleep As You Can

 I’ve always been a bit of a glutton when it comes to sleep.
-I want as much sleep as possible, and I have no shame in saying that I love sleep.
+I want as much sleep as possible, and I have no shame in saying I love sleep.

 Sleep makes a big difference when it comes to your weight loss as well as your breast milk production.
 Lack of sleep can slow your metabolism, as well as increase your hunger pains.
 It makes you more likely to reach for unhealthy snacks rather than cooking healthy meals.